composor/composi/docs/injectElement.md

 injectElement
 -------------

 Components provide a powerful and convenient way for you to create modular chunks of the UI.
-However, sometimes that are overkill.
+However, sometimes they are overkill.
 If you just need to output a chunk of static markup, a component is not necessary.
 Instead you can simply define a function that returns the markup.
-Once you done that you can render it into the document with the `injectElement` function.
+Once you've create a function to do that, you can render it into the document with the `injectElement` function.
 To use it, you will need to import it into your code:

 ```javascript
 import {h, Component, injectElement} from 'composi'